grpc/grpc-java/COMPILING.md

 Building requires JDK 8, as our tests use TLS.

 grpc-java has a C++ code generation plugin for protoc.
-Since many Java developers don't have C compilers installed and don't need to modify the codegen, the build can skip it.
+Since many Java developers don't have C compilers installed and don't need to run or modify the codegen, the build can skip it.
 To skip, create the file `<project-root>/gradle.properties` and add `skipCodegen=true`.